 My name is Ivy Lyons.
 I’ve spent my entire life in Southern Illinois.
 I was born in East St. Louis, IL, on April 26th along with my twin brother, two years before the birth of my little sister.
 For years, I spent my time with my extended family living underneath the same roof, eventually beginning school in St. Clair County.
 At that time, I received two Alpha Kappa Alpha service awards, with one being humanitarian in the creation of a newsletter for my elementary school.
-I also spent time, after the creation of that newsletter, working on sample newscasts with East St. Louis’ public broadcasting service.
+I also spent time, after the creation of that newsletter, working on sample newscasts with East St. Louis’ public broadcasting service through summer programs.

 At the beginning of my middle school career, my family relocated to Metropolis, IL – a small community on the southern border of Illinois.
 There, I played in the marching band, performed with the color guard, volunteered with a variety of organizations, and enjoyed student leadership positions.
 It was during that time that I discovered myself, and rediscovered my desire to expand into journalism, writing for our school newspaper, the local newspaper, and creating pieces for area competitions.
 I graduated Massac County High School within the top 15% of my class, while completing college courses at Shawnee Community College.
 By my high school graduation, I gained my certification in Nurse Assisting from SCC and began working in that field before moving onto Greenville University.